alexharri/website/posts/webgl-gradients.md

 float alpha = clamp(0.5 + dist_signed / blur, 0.0, 1.0);
 ```

-The alpha is $0.5$ when the distance is 0, and it then linearly increases or decreases until it hits either $0.0$ or $1.0$.
+The alpha equals $0.5$ when the distance is $0$, and it then linearly increases or decreases until it hits either $0.0$ or $1.0$, at which point the <Gl method>clamp</Gl> function kicks in.

 This produces an alpha curve that looks like so:

 <WebGLShader fragmentShader="alpha_curve_0" width={330} height={200} />